BCars-SA/knowledge/vps/setup-ubuntu/readme.md

 - Always use specific IP ranges instead of allowing global access
 - Keep your SSH private keys secure
+- Use different from default SSH port 22 for "security through obscurity"
 - Regularly update the allowed IP list
 - Monitor fail2ban logs for suspicious activity